WEST PIERCE FIRE & RESCUE PLACES MAINTENANCE & OPERATIONS LEVY ON AUGUST 1 BALLOT

 This funding is critical for continuing effective service delivery

-This funding supports 85% of the district’s operations
+This funding supports 25% of the district’s operations

-For any inquiries regarding these propositions,
+For any inquiries regarding this ballot measure,

 please contact Fire Chief Jim Sharp or Finance Director Koree Wick at 253.564.1623